ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/readme.md

+# This repo shows an evolution

+I have been going from "able to solve a problem in Python" more towards "Python code I'd submit for a code review for production code"
+I'm still learning, researching Python-particular coding patterns and anti-patterns to refine my code style The most representative work is recent work:

+_JSONquery_
+_list_of_lists_sorter_

+I plan on building on these so they work together and so the list_of_lists_sorter uses the state pattern to handle dictionaries
+As I move forward, I will go back and refactor for style and clarity my former work, including adding the details below:

 # Important disclaimer

 The code here does not represent work I'd submit for production code-review.
 Standards differ, and I have worked within many different